Granada, Spain

 We asked people about the cost of living in Granada, they wrote:

 "We used Numbeo to reasearch and compare.
 Basically, cost of living in Granada is 1/3 that of NEW York and 2/3 the cost of our US home, Dallas.
-Did we mention free health care?," wrote one expat living in Granada.
+Did we mention free health care?," remarked one expat in Granada.

 What are the visa & residency requirements in Granada?

 "To live here, one can get a non-lucrative visa and is considered a temporary resident.
 After 5 years, we can become permanent resident.
-These are the main requirements to get non- lucrative visa - background check, health certificate, proof of available funds, health insurance," wrote one expat living in Granada.
+These are the main requirements to get non- lucrative visa - background check, health certificate, proof of available funds, health insurance," commented one expat living in Granada, Spain.

 Why do people move to Granada?